PythonRSAS/pythonrsas.github.io/_posts/2020-2-13-11-Ridge-Lasso-and-Elastic Net.md

     ['alphas=(0.1, 1.0, 10.0)', 'fit_intercept=True', 'normalize=False', 'scoring=None', 'cv=None', 'gcv_mode=None', 'store_cv_values=False'],
 > )

  - alphas is the default list of alphas.
-As the list of alphas provided by the default has only 3 values, it may be adviserable to run the default version, ad then supply a longer list of alphas closer to the one that was chosen in the first run.
+As the list of alphas provided by the default has only 3 values, it may be adviserable to run the default version, and then supply a longer list of alphas closer to the one that was chosen in the first run.
- - The meanings and workings of 'fit_intercept=True', and 'normalize=False', are exactly the same as LassoLarsCV.
+ - cv : is optional for the cross-validation splitting strategy.
+The default is None, to use the efficient Leave-One-Out cross-validation (aka “Generalized Cross-Validation” or, “LOOC”, or the “Jackknife”).
  - gcv_mode is an optional parameter that allows we to choose a mode to use for Generalized Cross-Validation: {None, 'auto', 'svd', eigen'}
- - cv : is optional for the cross-validation splitting strategy.
-The default is None, to use the efficient Leave-One-Out cross-validation (aka “Generalized Cross-Validation” or, “LOOC”, or the “Jackknife”), which is possibly the reason why the Ridge in sklearn does not have a random_state parameter for pseduo random generator seed.
-It can be set to an integer for k-fold or term.

-<div class="code-head"><span>code</span>Ridge Coefficients as a Function of the Regularization.py</div>
+<div class="code-head"><span>code</span>Ridge Regression Coefficients.py</div>

 ```python
 >>> n_alphas = 100